emory-libraries/dlp-curate/README.md

 Run the test suite with `bin/rails ci`

-For our CI we are using CircleCI that we adopted from hyrax project: <a href="https://github.com/samvera/hyrax/blob/master/.circleci/config.yml"><em>Hyrax CircleCI Config</em></a>
+For our CI we are using CircleCI that we adopted from hyrax project: [Hyrax CircleCI Config](https://github.com/samvera/hyrax/blob/master/.circleci/config.yml)